 The city’s warm hospitality, amazing food, colourful scenery and rich history make it a great place to visit when traveling to Mexico.
 Plus, it’s located only a few hours from Mexico City and very easy to get to.
 Keep reading to find the top 10 things you need to do when you visit!
 One of the best places to visit in Mexico is Puebla!

 If you’re searching for things to do in Cancun, you might want to reconsider your search!
 In the spirit of travel, focus more on how unique an experience can be rather than trying to tick a box.
 Or at least once you’re done in Cancun, follow your way around the coastline and up to the magical city of Puebla.

 This trip to Mexico was my first ever visit to the country.
 I flew from Vancouver to Mexico City and from there I made my way to Puebla.
 So, let’s talk about this place: it’s actually Mexico’s fourth largest city, and it’s also one of the oldest in the country.
 This equals lots of history, which equals no trouble finding plenty of things to do in Puebla Mexico!

 The Rosary Chapel

 The Rosary Chapel is arguably one of the most beautiful spots in Puebla.
+If you are traveling to Mexico, you need to plan to visit here.
 The ornate gold fixtures and stunning paintings attract people from all over the world, including this lucky blogger!
-The 17th Century chapel has earned itself a reputation as the unofficial “eighth wonder of the world”.
-It is divided into two sections: you enter through the back of the chapel and upon entry you’re immediately surrounded by the most intricate, & beautiful paintings.
-As you near the front of the building you find this room that is covered in floor-to-ceiling gold.
-I felt like royalty… it was a good feeling.
+The 17th century chapel has earned itself a reputation as the unofficial “eighth wonder of the world”.
+This definitely makes it one of the coolest things to do in Puebla while you’re there.

 The Street of Candies